savi-1311/Slazy/README.md

 # Slazy - Slay your Health Goals lazy peeps 🎯

 ## 💡Inspiration
 * 💻 Often, Computer Science students and working professionals spend most of their time sitting on the desk.
-The continuous sitting required with a desk job poses a constant threat of chronic back, neck and arm pain in addition to lethal conditions of congestive heart failure and stroke.
+The continuous period of physical inactivity required with a desk job poses a constant threat of chronic back, neck and arm pain, in addition to lethal conditions of congestive heart failure and stroke.

-* 🚴‍♂️ Due to continous stretch of work, we often cannot complete basic tasks such as drinking ample amount of water, relaxing our eyes, and exersising enough.
+* 🚴‍♂️ Due to long stretches of work, we frequently neglect basic tasks required for sustenance, such as drinking ample amount of water, relaxing our eyes, and exercising enough.

 * 🧘‍♀️ Meditation is a proven way to improve efficiency and reduce stress at work.
-Still, a lot less people have knowledge to do it properly.
+Sadly, a lot less people have the adequate knowledge of performing it.

 ***